creatvie-introvert/sudologic/README.md

 ### User Journey Overview
 At the Structure Plane, I planned clear and purposeful flow from start to finish, shaped around engagement, simplicity, and flow:
-1. User lands on the homepage and selects either the Daily Puzzle or a Random Puzzle.
+1. User lands on the homepage and selects either the **Daily Puzzle** or a **Random Puzzle**.
+2. If the user selects the **Daily Puzzle** and has an active streak, a **Daily Streak Modal** appears, highlighting their current streak and motivating continued engagement.
-2. If a Random Puzzle is selected, they choose a difficulty level.
+3. If a Random Puzzle is selected, they choose a difficulty level.
-3. The game board loads with controls for pencil mode, hints, timer, and error feeedback.
+4. The game board loads with controls for pencil mode, hints, timer, and error feeedback.
-4. Users can pause, reset, or undo actions during gameplay.
+5. Users can pause, reset, or undo actions during gameplay.
-5. Upon completion, a celebration animation is triggered and results can be shared.
+6. Upon completion, a celebration animation is triggered and results can be shared.
-6. Progress is autosaved, and returning users can resume or start a new game.
+7. Progress is autosaved, and returning users can resume or start a new game.

 ### Site Owner Goals
 SudoLogic was designed to meet the project criteria for a professional-grade front-end portfolio piece.
 At the strategy level, the project aims to: